-Exploring the detailed responses on each of these four technologies provided further insights on the timeline opposite, and each of these is further discussed in this report:
+Exploring the detailed responses on each of these four technologies provided further insights on the above timeline, and each of these is further discussed in this report:

-- Data Management remains an immediate and short-term priority, due to the ongoing regulatory focus on this topic (for example the EU General Data Protection Regulation, or 'GDPR'), and the need to improve existing data capabilities that can support future technology change and innovation; - Implementation of AI will increase over one to three years.
+- Data Management remains an immediate and short-term priority, due to the ongoing regulatory focus on this topic (for example, the EU General Data Protection Regulation, or 'GDPR', and India's draft Personal Data Protection Bill), and the need to improve existing data capabilities that can support future technology change and innovation; - Implementation of AI will increase over one to three years.
 However, the benefits will be dependent on the investment and improvements in data management (notably the access and quality of data).
-By year four, AI is expected to be relatively well embedded, so it will become less of a priority item compared to other technologies; - Implementation of Cloud platforms are expected to increase across the industry and remain a priority in the medium and longer-term; and - Significant implementation of DLT remains a longer-term priority based on the current complexity of bringing large scale enterprise and industry solutions to market, as well as integration with legacy systems.
+By year four, AI is expected to be relatively well embedded, so it will become less of a priority item compared to other technologies; - Implementation of Cloud Computing platforms are expected to remain a priority in the medium and near-term; and - Significant implementation of DLT remains a longer-term priority based on the current complexity of bringing large-scale enterprise and industry solutions to market, as well as integration with legacy systems, and remaining uncertainty on the longer-term adoption of DLT solutions in capital markets.

-Robotic Process Automation (RPA)2, while not considered a new development, was also identified in our research as a technology that is expected to continue to receive significant investment in the short to medium-term.
+Robotic Process Automation (RPA), while not considered a new development, was also identified in our research as a technology that is expected to continue to receive significant investment in the short to medium-term.
 As such we also cover this in our report.